Midlife and Depression: The True Connection

 How Does a Woman Know if She has Clinical Depression?

 And while menopause is not a major risk for clinical depression, the hormone changes that occur during this time can influence the neurotransmitters in our brains, which help regulate healthy brain function.
-And, yes, menopausal side effects, such as hot flashes and loss of sleep can bring on episodes of depression within women; especially women who have had depression in the past, like postpartum depression and/or severe PMS.
+Menopausal side effects, such as hot flashes and loss of sleep can bring on episodes of depression within women - especially women who have had depression in the past, like postpartum depression and/or severe PMS.

 So how do you know if you are clinically depressed or just not feeling like yourself lately?
 Good question!
 To help you identify if what you are feeling is truly clinical depression, I have listed some questions below: